BobDenny/PythonRotatorSimulator/README.txt

 (1) PRE-REQUISITES - The file requirements.txt lists the required Python packages and their versions.

-So on the target device (raspberry Pi), use PIP3 to install the packages listed in requirements.txt (sudo pip3 install xxxxx) Some of them are dependencies so you may only need to install
+So on the target device (raspberry Pi), use PIP3 to install the packages listed in requirements.txt.
+Your toolset may be able to create a virtual environment from requirements.txt and if so that's excellent.

 * Flask
 * Flask-RESTX